A crunch-tastic salad with quinoa, edamame and broccoli slaw, all coated in a citrus-soy vinaigrette!

 Instructions

-- Cook quinoa according to package directions.
+- Cook quinoa according to package directions then let cool.
 Meanwhile, prep remaining ingredients.

 - To prepare the salad dressing, mix all ingredients in a small jar, cover and shake well.

-- Cool the cooked quinoa, then add to a large bowl.
+- Add the cooked and cooled quinoa to a large bowl.
 Add thawed edamame, broccoli slaw and green onions.

 Notes

-The quinoa needs to be cooked and cooled ahead of assembling the salad, so please plan accordingly!
+The quinoa needs to be cooked and cooled before assembling the salad, so please plan accordingly!
+(I included some time for that, but you could also make the quinoa well in advance.)

 This salad is best in the first 24 hours of making it.
 After that, the veggies start to lose some of their crunch.